HL7/fhir-sdoh-clinicalcare/input/pagecontent/capacity.md

 - **Bulk Capacity Status Check**: A "broadcast" or "Uber model" workflow where a Referral Source sends a single capacity request to multiple CBOs simultaneously and selects the first available respondent.
 This is out of scope for STU 3.0.
 - **Directory-Mediated Capacity Status Check**: A workflow where a Referral Source or Coordinating Platform checks for capacity within one or more centralized service provider directories.
 This is out of scope for STU 3.0.
-- **Contractual Capacity Reporting**: This use case does not cover high-level, aggregate capacity reporting that may occur as part of a contractual obligation between organizations (e.g., a quarterly report on service level agreements).
+- **Organizational Capacity Reporting**: This use case does not cover high-level, aggregate capacity reporting that may occur as part of a contractual obligation between organizations (e.g., a quarterly report on service level agreements).

 ### Actors and System Environments